The Florida Vascular Foundation

 Apply for Florida Vascular Foundation Scholarship

 The 2018 deadline hass passed.
-Applications will be accepted for the 2018 Florida Vascular Foundation Conference Scholarship in the fall of 2017.
+Applications will be accepted for the 2019 Florida Vascular Foundation Conference Scholarship in the summer of 2018.
 The scholarship is available to General/Vascular Residents who demonstrate a commitment to the study, research and promotion of public awareness of vascular diseases.
-One $1,500 scholarship will be presented to three successful candidates from a Florida Accredited General/Vascular Surgical Training Program, at the Florida Vascular Society's 31st Annual Scientific Sessions.
+One $1,500 scholarship will be presented to three successful candidates from a Florida Accredited General/Vascular Surgical Training Program, at the Florida Vascular Society's Annual Scientific Sessions.

 Peter Nelson, MD, FACS

 L. Daniel Kaelin, MD